Aerozol/listenbrainz-server/docs/general/data-update-intervals.rst

 If you suspect something has gone very wrong you can also search for tickets, and lodge new tickets, in our `ticket tracker <https://tickets.metabrainz.org/projects/LB>`_.

+   [1] A footnote contains body elements, consistently indented by at least 3 spaces.

 *Listens via a connected Spotify account may not be submitted immediately, causing a short delay

 **Listen statistics may take longer on the 1st and 15th of each month